jc141x/jc141-bash/setup/launchers.md

 <br>

+The releases can be added as 'Native' and selecting the start script as the executable.

 ### [Gamehub](https://tkashkin.github.io/projects/gamehub/)

-Selecting start.w.sh or start.n.sh as executable works. (or otherwise however the script that starts the game is called)

-Using it's implementation of wine falls out of our support.

 Programming language: Vala